Progress2002/SmartSaver/README.md

   - [📝 License ](#-license-)

 ## 📖 SmartSaver<a name="about-project"></a>

- is a web-based budgeting application built using Ruby on Rails and PostgreSQL.
-This application allows users to track their income and expenses and provides a visual representation of their budget.
-Users can add or remove income and expenses, and the application automatically calculates the remaining budget.
-The website is responsive and optimized for use on desktop and mobile devices
+SmartSaver is a web-based budgeting application built using Ruby on Rails and PostgreSQL.
+With SmartSaver, users can effortlessly track their income and expenses, gaining full control over their finances. 💰💼

 ## 🛠 Built With <a name="built-with"></a>